TraxData313/crucifixion-date-determination/README.md

-📚 External Confirmation
+📚 Further Confirmations
 ------------------------

-- Passover in 34 AD is also confirmed by these historical-astronomical data from peer-reviewed research [The date of Nisan 14 in Jerusalem AD 26–36](https://www.researchgate.net/figure/The-date-of-Nisan-14-in-Jerusalem-AD-26-36_tbl1_265114769), even though they were looking for a Friday
+- Passover in 34 AD on a Wednesday is also confirmed by these historical-astronomical data from peer-reviewed research [The date of Nisan 14 in Jerusalem AD 26–36](https://www.researchgate.net/figure/The-date-of-Nisan-14-in-Jerusalem-AD-26-36_tbl1_265114769), even though they were looking for a Friday
-- The simpler, but less accurate script cru_years_astr_full_moon.py also confirms the Full Moon was on a Wednesday in 34 AD, and the Passover is on a new moon (Full Moon is ~14 days from a New Moon)
+- The simpler, but less accurate script cru_years_astr_full_moon.py also confirms the Full Moon was on a Wednesday in 34 AD, and the Passover is on a Full Moon (Full Moon is ~14 days from the New Moon), further confirming that the Moon was fully lid that day

 🙌 Conclusion
 -------------
 Based on the biblical calendar, barley ripening data, and astronomical new moon calculations, the only year from AD 26–36 in which Passover (14 Nisan) fell on a Wednesday, matching the Gospel chronology and scriptural requirements, is **AD 34**.